arkarmoeandrew/ICT105-Trio-MVP/docs/customer-questions.md

 ## Resource Sharing and Trust

-12. Do you own any equipment, resources, or skills that you would be willing to share with other students?
+12. Do you own any academic equipment or provide any student services that you would be willing to offer to other RSU students?

-13. What concerns would you have about lending items or offering help to other students?
+13. What concerns would you have about lending equipment or providing paid student services to other students?

 14. Would student-email verification make you feel safer using a student-only sharing platform?